jamie2210/C1_MS2_DCG/README.md

 ## Deployment
 The website was deployed using GitHub Pages by following these steps:
-1. In the GitHub repository navigate to the Settings tab
+1. In the GitHub repository navigate to the Settings tab.
-2. On the left-hand menu select Pages
+2. On the left-hand menu select Pages.
-3. For the source select Branch: main
+3. For the source select Branch: main.
-4. After the webpage refreshes automatically you will see a ribbon on the top saying: "Your site is published at https://jamie2210.github.io/CI_MS2_DCG/index.html
+4. After the webpage refreshes automatically you will see a ribbon on the top saying: "Your site is published at https://jamie2210.github.io/CI_MS2_DCG/index.html.

 You can for fork the repository by following these steps:
-1. Go to the GitHub repository
+1. Go to the GitHub repository.
-2. Click on Fork button in upper right-hand corner
+2. Click on Fork button in upper right-hand corner.

 You can clone the repository by following these steps:
-1. Go to the GitHub repository
+1. Go to the GitHub repository .
-2. Locate the Code button above the list of files and click it
+2. Locate the Code button above the list of files and click it.
-3. Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
+3. Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard.
-4. Open Git Bash
+4. Open Git Bash.
-5. Change the current working directory to the one where you want the cloned directory
+5. Change the current working directory to the one where you want the cloned directory.
-6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY).
 7. Press Enter to create your local clone.

 ## Credits